Package 'gratis'

 forecast::autoplot(x)

-Generate a tsibble of synthetic data from a Mixture Autoregressive model
+Generate a tsibble of synthetic time series

 Description